-Until 2016, Canada did not have a national birds.
+Until 2016, Canada did not have a national bird.
 You would think it would be the loon as the dollar coin which pictures this bird is known as the “loonie.”
 And the look was popular in a poll to pick the national bird.
-However, after some discussion. the Gray Jay was chosen.
+However, after some discussion, the Gray Jay (now called the Canada Jay) was chosen.
 Each province also has its own bird.
 The provincial bird of Nova Scotia is the Osprey.

 Nova Scotia means “New Scotland” and has a fascinating history involving Native Canadians, Scottish, British, French, and the Acadians, descendents of French colonists, who were driven out by the British, a number of them settling in Louisiana, – the “Cajuns.”